 Below are application processes for some of the PPS magnet schools where Liberty graduates frequently enroll.
 For a full list, or to apply, visit: https://www.pghschools.org/magnet

-Obama is an is an International Baccalaureate school, and they are proud of the fact that all of their students go through the IB program.
+Pittsburgh Obama 6-12 is an is an International Baccalaureate school, and they are proud of the fact that all of their students go through the IB program.

-Liberty graduates have automatic acceptance to Pittsburgh Obama 6-12, where they can continue their Spanish instruction; however, to get into Obama, students must rank Obama first on their magnet applications.
+Liberty graduates have automatic acceptance to Obama, but only if they list Obama first on their magnet applications.

-In a recent email newsletter, Obama reported that more than 95% of the school's Class of 2020 are continuing their education at schools across the country, including Princeton, Morehouse, Tufts, Yale, Pitt, and CMU.
+More than 95% of the school's Class of 2020 continued their education at schools across the country, including Princeton, Morehouse, Tufts, Yale, Pitt, and CMU.